John Cunningham (Royal Navy officer): Early life

 Born the son of Henry Hutt Cunningham QC and Elizabeth Mary Cunningham (née Park), Cunningham was educated at Stubbington House School.
 He joined the Royal Navy as a cadet in the training ship HMS Britannia in January 1900 and was posted as a midshipman to the cruiser on the Cape of Good Hope Station in June 1901.

 Cunningham was promoted to sub lieutenant on 30 July 1904; he returned home to take the qualifying examinations for promotion, obtaining four out of five first-class certificates and was therefore promoted to lieutenant on 30 October 1905.
 He qualified as a navigator at the Royal Navy Navigation School and he was appointed as assistant navigator for the battleship in May 1906.
 He graduated to the role of senior navigator of the gunboat in September 1906, of the cruiser in the West Indies Station in January 1908 and then of the minelayer in the Home Fleet in April 1909.
 He undertook an instructor's course and became an instructor at the Royal Navy Navigation School in 1910.
 He became navigator on the cruiser on the West Indies Station in May 1911 and was promoted to lieutenant commander on 30 October 1913.

 First World War

 Cunningham served in the First World War initially in HMS Berwick before he was transferred to the battleship in the Mediterranean in July 1915.
-Notably he survived her sinking by a mine, in Maltese waters in April 1916.
+He survived her sinking by mines in Maltese waters in April 1916.
 After a brief rest, Cunningham was appointed as senior navigator in the battlecruiser in the Grand Fleet.
 While serving in the Mediterranean he was promoted to commander, on 30 June 1917.
 He became navigator of in the Grand Fleet in July 1918.